 Each Sprint may be considered a project with no more than a one-month horizon.
 Like projects, Sprints are used to accomplish something.
 Each Sprint has a definition of what is to be built, a design and flexible plan that will guide building it, the work, and the resultant product.

 Sprints are limited to one calendar month.
 When a Sprint’s horizon is too long the definition of what is being built may change, complexity may rise, and risk may increase.
-Sprints enable predictability to inspection and adaptation progress toward a goal at least every calendar monthSprints enable predictability by ensuring inspection and adaptation of progress toward a goal at least every calendar month.
+Sprints enable predictability by ensuring inspection and adaptation of progress toward a goal at least every calendar month.
 Sprints also limit risk to one calendar month of cost.

 Cancelling a Sprint

-A Sprint can be cancelled before the Sprint timebox is over.
+A Sprint can be cancelled before the Sprint time-box is over.
 Only the Product Owner has the authority to cancel the Sprint, although he or she may do so under influence from the stakeholders, the Development Team, or the Scrum Master.

 A Sprint would be cancelled if the Sprint Goal becomes obsolete.
 This might occur if the company changes direction or if market or technology conditions change.
 In general, a Sprint should be cancelled if it no longer makes sense given the circumstances.
-But, due to the short duration of Sprints, it rarely makes sense to do so.
+But, due to the short duration of Sprints, cancellation rarely makes sense.

 When a Sprint is cancelled, any completed and “Done” Product Backlog Items are reviewed.
 If part of the work is potentially shippable, the Product Owner typically accepts it.
-All incomplete Product Backlog Items are re-estimated put back on the Product Backlog.
+All incomplete Product Backlog Items are re-estimated and put back on the Product Backlog.
 The work done on them depreciates quickly and must be frequently re-estimated.